harshit-46/AlgoViser/README.md

 Scalable and Reliable:

-    The application is hosted on AWS Amplify
+    The application is hosted on Vercel.